Yili says Westland Milk purchase a step towards a 'dairy silk road'

 China's Yili Group said its newly acquired dairy company, Westland Milk, would form part of its "dairy silk road".

-Speaking at a function in Auckland last night to mark the finalisation of the $588m transaction, Yili Group CEO Jianqiu Zhang said the acquisition as a significant breakthrough for Yili's global expansion.
+Speaking at a function in Auckland last night to mark the finalisation of the $588 million transaction, Yili Group chief executive Jianqiu Zhang said the acquisition was a significant breakthrough for Yili's global expansion.

 "In this regard, the acquisition can be seen as a vast dairy bridge crossing the Pacific Ocean, helping the world to share health,'' Zhang said.